Sosolalt/zku-assignement/README.md

 # zku-assignement

-Hello, this will be where I'll post all my work regarding the zku formation.
+Hello, this is where I'll post all my work regarding the zku formation.